Healthy Kid Lunches Without the Stress: A Busy Parent's Complete Guide

 Hydration: Water is ideal.
 Avoid sugary drinks and limit juice.

-That's it.
+That’s the basic structure.
 You don't need five food groups artfully arranged.
 You need enough calories and protein to fuel an active afternoon, presented in a form your child will actually consume.

 Zero-Prep Healthy Options That Work